DeLaiT/SimpleRestClient/README.md

 ```Java
 request.executeAsync(callback);
 ```
-Response from bytes (might be used for downloading images from server)
+Response in bytes (might be used for downloading images from server)
 ```Java
 request.getBytesAsync(callback)
 ```